Our non-profit organization is governed by a Board of Directors.

 The Evolution Institute operates with both operational staff and project-based individuals working around the globe.

-Ashle has worked in the non-profit sector both in the US and UK for over 9 years, in addition to her role as research assistant for the University of Oxford and Queen’s University Belfast.
+Ashle has worked in the non-profit sector both in the US and UK for over 10 years, in addition to her role as research assistant for the University of Oxford and Queen’s University Belfast.
 She holds an MA in Cognition and Culture and an MA in nonprofit Management, with an emphasis on cultural institutions.
-She is a regular contributor to Learning & the Brain.

 Eric Michael Johnson received his masters degree in evolutionary anthropology and he pursued his dissertation on bonobo (Pan paniscus) behavioral ecology before switching fields to work on the history of evolutionary biology in late-19th century England, Europe and Russia.
 In addition to publishing original research in such places as the Journal of Human Evolution and American Journal of Physical Anthropology, he has written on evolutionary topics for general audiences at Slate, Times Higher Education, Discover, Wired, Psychology Today and many others.
 He is a longtime advocate of science communication online and has spoken at academic as well as social media conferences on how important it is for scientists to reach out to the public by engaging readers with a compelling narrative.
 He can be found on Twitter at @ericmjohnson and his blog, The Primate Diaries, is currently hosted by Scientific American.
 He lives in Vancouver, British Columbia.